-14.13 Dining Facilities
+14.12 Dining Facilities

 Proper dining facilities must be made available and time used to travel to and from such facilities shall not be included in the meal hour, nor shall travel time be used to calculate the start of the second meal period.
 When lunch is served away from the set, travel to and from the location of the lunch hall shall not be included in the meal period.
 Employees shall be paid at the time in use and effect in both of the above stated situations.
+Travel to dining facilities will not trigger meal penalty.

-14.14 A buffet lunch may be served or a catering service may be employed to serve hot meals on location according to the values as stated in this Article and subject to the Shop Steward's approval.
-Snacks, i.e. hot dogs, hamburgers, pizza, etc., do not constitute a proper meal.

-14.15 All taxes for meals, craft service and substantials are the responsibility of the Company.
+- 14.13 A buffet lunch may be served or a catering service may be employed to serve hot meals on location according to the values as stated in this Article and subject to approval of a Union Representative.
+Snacks, i.e. hot dogs, take-out fast food, etc., do not constitute a proper meal. - 14.14 All taxes for meals, craft service and substantials are the responsibility of the Company.
 When a cash stipend is paid in lieu of craft service or substantials, the amounts may be taxable per CRA rules.

-14.16 Meal Penalty
+14.15 Meal Penalty

 If an Employee is unable to have a meal period by the times specified in this Article, except as allowed in sections 14.5 and 14.7, the Company shall be required to pay a meal penalty until a meal period is provided or the Employee is wrapped.
-When their position allows, Employees shall make best efforts to schedule their own first meal period in consultation with the appropriate Department Head and shall not incur first meal penalties without approval from the Production Manager.
+When their position allows, Employees shall make reasonable efforts to schedule their own first meal period in consultation with the appropriate Department Head and shall not incur first meal penalties without approval from the Production Manager.
 Meal penalty shall be calculated as follows: